 What type of accident were you in?

-California recorded 565 motorcyclist fatalities in 2022 — the highest of any state in the US, with Los Angeles County accounting for the largest share.
+California recorded 583 motorcyclist fatalities in 2023 — one of the highest totals of any US state, with Los Angeles County accounting for the largest share.

 The I-405, I-10, US-101, and PCH corridors are the most dangerous motorcycle routes in greater Los Angeles due to high vehicle speeds, lane density, and driver inattention.